KPRoche/kubestellar/docs/content/direct/get-started.md

 label_query_both=location-group=edge
 label_query_one=name=cluster1
 ```

+## Next Steps

+Both approaches here create a system that is a concrete example of steps 2--7 from the [full Installation and Usage outline](user-guide-intro.md#the-full-story).
+It is a basic environment suitable for learning, but remember that KubeStellar supports more sophisticated configurations including:

+- Multiple Inventory and Transport Spaces (ITS)
+- Multiple Workload Definition Spaces (WDS)
+- Dynamic addition and removal of Workload Execution Clusters (WECs)
+- Various deployment patterns to suit different organizational needs

+For general setup information, see [the full story](user-guide-intro.md#the-full-story).

+---

 ## Troubleshooting

 In the event something goes wrong, check out the [troubleshooting page](troubleshooting.md) to see if someone else has experienced the same thing